 Occasionally children may need to take medicine during the school day.
 The only medicine that can be administered by school staff must be prescribed by a doctor and can only be administered on completion of the 'Parental Request for Medicine to be Administered' by a parent/carer.
 This is to safeguard the interests of both staff and pupils.
-It is the parent/carer's responsibility to hand in and collect the school office.
+It is the parent/carer's responsibility to hand in and collect the medication to and from the school office.